hoangduytran/blender-manual/manual/render/shader_nodes/input/bevel.rst

 by 20% even if there is a lot of other complexity in the scene.
 For that reason, we suggest to mainly use this for baking or still frame renders where render time is not as much of an issue.
-The Bevel modifier is a faster option when it works, but sometimes fails on complex or messy geometry.
+The :doc:`/modeling/modifiers/generate/bevel` is a faster option when it works, but sometimes fails on complex or messy geometry.

 .. note::